[Kubernetes] How to create a user for connecting to a cluster

 4. Grant permissions

-*Please enter the cluster role name in {ClusterRoleName}
+*Enter the cluster role name in {ClusterRoleName}.

 kubectl create clusterrole {ClusterRoleName} --verb={VerbName} --resource={ResourceName}

-*List of main resource names and verb names
+* List of main resource names and verb names

-resource name namespace nodes pods services ingress sercrets configmaps
+resource name namespace nodes pods services Ingress sercrets configmaps

 verb name remarks

-list Get list of resources
+list Listing resources

-create Create resource
+create Create a resource

-update Update resource
+update Update Resources

-patch Partially update resources
+patch Partially update a resource

-delete Delete resource
+delete Delete a resource

 watch Monitor resource changes

-Example: ReadOnly permission for Pods
+Example: ReadOnly permission for a Pod

 [example-test@bastion01 ~]$ kubectl create clusterrole pod-readonly --verb=get,list,watch --resource=pods clusterrole.rbac.authorization.k8s.io/pod-readonly created

-2. Check the cluster role you created
+2. Check the created cluster role.

-*Please enter the cluster role name in {ClusterRoleName}
+*Please enter the cluster role name in {ClusterRoleName}.

 kubectl describe clusterrole {ClusterRoleName}